 They may be tiny, but chia seeds have massive health benefits and plenty of muscle-chiseling power.
 Their greatest strength as a better-body ally comes from the one-two punch they deliver of omega-3 fatty acids and fiber.
-Healthy omega-3s work to reduce inflammation and help strengthen and grow your muscles through the process of protein synthesis, while fiber (and protein) supply you with steady, long-burning energy.
+Healthy omega-3s work to reduce inflammation and help strengthen and grow your muscles through the process of protein synthesis, while fiber supplies you with steady, long-burning energy.
 In fact, just two tablespoons of the seeds contain 11 grams of gut-filling fiber.
-Add the stuff to oats, smoothies and salad dressings to reap the benefits.
+Add the stuff to oats, smoothies, and salad dressings to reap the benefits.

 FOODS THAT BOOST YOUR IMMUNITY